FINANCIAL INFORMATION -

 The maximum assessment that the Association can assess each calendar year is 2%.
 For example, if your company has Auto premiums of $240,000 for calendar year 2021, the maximum assessment that can be levied on your company for 2022 would be $240,000 x .02 = $4,800.
 The only variation in the maximum possible assessment is in the other lines business where if there is a catastrophic disaster, the Association may apply to the Governor of the State of Texas for an additional 2% assessment, pursuant to the manner prescribed by the Association’s Plan of Operation.

-Current Premium Amounts (Calendar Year 2020)
+Current Premium Amounts (Calendar Year 2023)

-For any Assessments levied in 2021
+For any Assessments levied in 2024

 Assessment History

 The graph below shows that TPCIGA issued the first assessment in ten years in 2016.
-In 2010, the Association refunded $47.6 million of auto and other lines assessments from 1998, 2001, and 2006.
+There was an other lines assesment each of the last two years.

 Early Access